 There are some states in the union have state-level estate taxes, and the exclusions in these states are typically lower than the federal estate tax exclusion.
 As a result, you could be exposed on the state level even if you are exempt from the federal estate tax.
 Our practice is in Nevada, and fortunately, we do not have a state-level estate tax to contend with here in the Silver State.

 Though there is no estate tax in our state, it is possible that individual that a resident’s estate could be exposed to state-level estate taxes.
 If you own valuable property in a state that has its own estate tax, the death levy could be applicable on the transfer after your passing.

-We are holding a series of seminars over the coming weeks, and you can obtain a great deal of useful information if you attend the session that fits into your schedule.
-There seminars are being offered on a complimentary basis, so you have everything to gain and nothing to lose.
+We are holding a series of Webinars over the coming weeks, and you can obtain a great deal of useful information if you attend the session that fits into your schedule.
+There Webinars are being offered on a complimentary basis, so you have everything to gain and nothing to lose.
 This being stated, we do ask that you register in advance so that we can reserve your seat.

-There is a seminar schedule page on this website that you can visit to get all the details.
+There is a Webinars schedule page on this website that you can visit to get all the details.
 Once you find a date that is right for you, click on the button that you see and follow the simple instructions to register.